cloudfoundry/loggregator-release/docs/rlp_gateway.md

 # Reverse Log Proxy (RLP) Gateway

 The Reverse Log Proxy Gateway provides an HTTP API to access the Reverse Log Proxy.
-The HTTP endpoint is only available on the local machine and is unauthenticated.
+The HTTP endpoint is by default available to traffic outside the deployment (configurable through `GATEWAY_ADDR` environment variable).
+The RLP Gateway endpoint is authenticated and verifies provided access tokens against a UAA (configurable through the `LOG_ACCESS*` and `LOG_ADMIN*` environment variables.

 ## HTTP API